D9O/crossy/crossy/README.md

                         [--tagged] [--print_all] [--exts [EXTS [EXTS ...]]]
                         [--yaml [YAML [YAML ...]]]

-    reads text from files and looks for common strings between them; looks for email/jabber/telegram, ipv4/6, and ... strings
+    reads text from files and looks for common strings between them; tags for emails, telephone numbers, GUIDs, ipv4/6, and strings; customize your pattern searches via yaml signatures (see README.md)

     optional arguments:
       -h, --help            show this help message and exit